 What Is Metal Fabrication?

-Metal fabrication is the process of manufacturing sheet metal to make it conform to specific shapes.
+Metal fabrication is the process of manufacturing sheet metal and other flat metals to make it conform to specific shapes.
 It takes place through cutting, stamping, shaping, folding and welding.

 The sheet metal fabricators use is typically around a quarter of an inch or less.
-At this thickness, the metal is pliable and can easily assume different shapes.
-The metal fabricators themselves are highly skilled specialists, trained to cut and manipulate metal with a surgeon’s precision.
+At this thickness, the shaped metal is pliable and can easily assume different shapes.
+The metal fabricators themselves are highly skilled specialists, trained to cut and manipulate metal with a surgeon’s precision to the desired shape.
 Many manufacturing operations operating on a grand scale will have their regarding onsite metal fabrication crew.

 Many jobs outsource metal fabrication to machine shops.
 Machine shops exist all over the United States — and the rest of the world, of course — and they often operate by creating schematics to bid on jobs for companies.
 The work can vary widely, from medical to building materials to computers, but the beginning phases can look similar across industries.